 Fax: +(381) (11) 706-4481

-Serbia is strengthening its democratic, economic, and social institutions, but it still faces many challenges.
-In 2008, Kosovo, which used to be part of Serbia, declared itself an independent country and was recognized as such by the United States.
-You should be aware that Serbia does not recognize Kosovo’s independence; the dispute will only affect foreign travelers who plan to visit Kosovo.
-For more information on Kosovo, please read our Country Specific Information for Kosovo.
+Serbia, situated at the crossroads of Central and Southern Europe, is in the midst of reforming its democratic, economic, and social institutions.
+In 2012, Serbia became an official candidate for European Union membership.
+Despite this, Serbia is still facing some challenges.
+In 2008, Kosovo, which used to be part of Serbia, declared itself an independent country, and was recognized as such by the United States.
+Travelers should be aware that Serbia does not recognize Kosovo’s independence, and the subject remains a sensitive topic for Serbians.

-Serbia has many tourist and travel facilities like hotels, restaurants, campgrounds, and gas stations, but the quality varies significantly from place to place.
-Some facilities are not up to Western standards.
+Tourist facilities, including hotels, restaurants, campgrounds, and gas stations, are widely available throughout the country.
+However, the quality varies significantly, and may not be up to Western standards outside of larger cities.
 Read the Department of State’s Fact Sheet on Serbia for additional information.

 Entry, Exit & Visa Requirements

-You need a valid passport to enter Serbia.
-U.S. citizens do not need visas to stay in Serbia for up to 90 days within a 180-day period.
-If you want to stay in Serbia longer than 90 days during any 180-day period, you need to apply for a temporary residence permit at the local police station with authority over the place you are staying in Serbia.
+If you want to stay in Serbia longer than 90 days during any 180-day period, you must apply for a temporary residence permit at the local police station with authority over the place you are staying in Serbia.
 You cannot apply for a residence permit outside of Serbia.
-To apply for a temporary residence permit, you will need to provide a copy of your birth certificate, marriage certificate (if applicable) and an official police report from your state of residence in the United States or from law enforcement authorities in the country where you live permanently, if outside of the United States.
-You need to get the police report no more than 90 days before you apply for your residence permit.
+To apply for a temporary residence permit, you will need to provide a copy of your birth certificate, marriage certificate (if applicable), and an official police report from your state of residence in the United States or from law enforcement authorities in the country where you live permanently, if outside of the United States.
+You need to get the police report within 90 days of applying for your residence permit.
 All of your documents should have an "apostille" stamp from the government office where you got the document.
 To learn more about apostilles and other official documents, please see the Notarial and Authentication Services page.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Serbia.